Chief Executive Officer: Thulani Nzima

 Chief Operating Officer: Timothy Scholtz

-In November 2010, Mr Timothy Scholtz was appointed as South African Tourism's (SAT) Chief Operating Officer (COO).
+In November 2010, Timothy Scholtz was appointed as South African Tourism's Chief Operating Officer (COO).
 His impressive career spans the non-profit, retail and financial management sectors of the South African economy.
-He also has extensive experience in Corporate Services and execution.
+He also has extensive experience in corporate services and execution.

-In his spare time, he is the chairman of two non-profit organisations, one dealing with young entrepreneurs and the other dealing with a job creation initiative with rural papermaking entities.
+In his spare time, he is the chairperson of two non-profit organisations, one dealing with young entrepreneurs and the other dealing with a job-creation initiative with rural paper-making entities.
 His experience in international compliance and his passion for non-profit organisations began in 2003, when he was Chief Financial Officer and COO of the Nelson Mandela Foundation.
 He holds an Institute of Accounting Commerce membership as an Accounting Officer.

-Scholtzentered the retail sector in 1984, after completing his B.Comm degree at the University of South Africa.
+Scholtz entered the retail sector in 1984 after completing his BCom degree at the University of South Africa.
 He started his career with Saftainer, the container division of Safmarine.
 Starting as a branch clerk, he rose to the position of Financial Manager in just 10 years and, ultimately, business auditor in 1995.

-Mr Scholtz joined the National Business Initiative (NBI) as the Financial Manager for the Business Trust (April 2000).
+Scholtz joined the National Business Initiative (NBI) as the Financial Manager for the Business Trust (April 2000).
 Just over a year later, he was promoted to the Director of Financial and Administration, reporting to the Chief Executive Officer.
-He successfully managed a R1 billion programme, an initiative between business and government, to build a sustainable socio-economic post-apartheid South Africa.
-Whilst at the NBI, he continued part-time studies and obtained a Post Graduate Diploma in Information Management at the University of Johannesburg.
+He successfully managed a R1-billion programme, an initiative between business and government, to build a sustainable socio-economic post-apartheid South Africa.
+Whilst at the NBI, he continued part-time studies and obtained a Postgraduate Diploma in Information Management at the University of Johannesburg.

 Chief Quality Assurance Officer of the TGCSA: Thembi Kunene

-From 1989 to 1993 Thembi held various positions starting as teller at the Perm Building Society (banking), Client Service at O&M (advertising) and as Assistant Public Relations at the Industrial Development Corporation (PR).
+From 1989 to 1993, Thembi held various positions, starting as teller at the Perm Building Society (banking) and working in client services at O&M (advertising) and public relations at the Industrial Development Corporation.

-In 1994, Thembi joined the Airports Company South Africa (ACSA) as the Public Relations Officer for the then Johannesburg International Airport, and three years later became the first black person, the first woman and the youngest person ever to manage an airport in South Africa, in 1997– George Airport.
+In 1994, Thembi joined the Airports Company South Africa as the Public Relations Officer for the then-Johannesburg International Airport, and three years later became the first black person, the first woman and the youngest person ever to manage an airport in South Africa, in 1997– George Airport.
 Thembi got promoted to the Assistant General Manager position for Durban International Airport less than two years later.

-2003 saw Thembi join the Bidvest Group as the Commercial Director of Bidfreight where she drove the Division’s transformation and business development objectives culminating in securing long-term leases for key properties around the Ports in South Africa, which facilitated further capital investments due to security of tenure – resulting in improved share value for Bidvest shareholders.
-For this, Thembi was recognised by Brian Joffee and awarded an “Excellent and Distinguished Service’’ certificate.
+2003 saw Thembi join the Bidvest Group as the Commercial Director of Bidfreight, where she drove the division’s transformation and business development objectives, culminating in securing long-term leases for key properties around the ports in South Africa, which facilitated further capital investments due to security of tenure – resulting in improved share value for Bidvest shareholders.
+For this, Thembi was recognised by Brian Joffe and awarded an 'Excellent and Distinguished Service' certificate.

-May 2006 saw Thembi leave Bidvest to pursue her entrepreneurial activities and spent a year setting up Siyazi Investment Holdings.
+May 2006 saw Thembi leave Bidvest to pursue her entrepreneurial activities, and she spent a year setting up Siyazi Investment Holdings.